ahhimu/Project-phTube-day35/README.md

 </p>
 <p align="center" style="font-size: 24px;">
   PH Tube is a web-based video streaming application where users can browse and watch videos sorted by categories such as music, comedy, and tutorials.
+Actually Video means thumbnail and it dosen't play Just Work with it . :P
 </p>

 <hr/>